-You may have already visualized your dream home remodel, now you're just ready to make your dream a reality.
+You may have already visualized your dream home remodel, now you’re just ready to make your dream a reality.
 Before you start your remodel, there are several key things that you should be aware of.
-You don't want to start your remodel, only to find out that your project can't be completed within your desired time frame.
+You don’t want to start your remodel, only to discover that your project can’t be completed within your desired time frame.

 About.com has provided some great information that you should know before you begin your remodel project.